Gotta003/ros2_ur5_interface/README.md

 │   |   ├── desk.stl                      # STL file with the 3D mesh of the desk
 ├── rviz/
 │   ├── ur5.rviz                          # RViz configuration file
-├── bash_scripts/
+├── scripts/
+│   ├── Dockerfile                        # Dockerfile for the ROS 2 UR5 interface docker image
+│   ├── entrypoint.sh                     # Entrypoint script used in the docker
 │   ├── ur5.sh                            # Starts the URSim simulator container
 │   ├── ros2.sh                           # Starts the pla10/ros2_ur5_interface container
-│   ├── entrypoint.sh                     # Entrypoint script used in the docker
 ├── README.md                             # Project overview and instructions
 ```